kuanrcl/mysql-mds-replication/README.md

 [Lab5: Create the Replication Channel](Lab5/README.md)

-- Learn how to create an MDS Replication Channel in OCI to use inbound replication
+- Learn how to create an MySQL Database Service Replication Channel in OCI to use inbound replication
 - Learn how to check the status of the replication

 ---